ECAP5/ECAP5-BSOM/docs/src/arch/3_requirements.rst

 .. requirement:: D_FPGA_11
    :derivedfrom: U_FPGA_01

-   The following power-up sequence of supply voltages shall be implemented : VCCIO*, VCC, VCCAUX.
+   The following power-up sequence of supply voltages shall be implemented : VCCIO*, VCCAUX, VCC.

 .. note:: The current requirement for the FPGA supply voltages is not defined in the FPGA datasheet.
 A power estimation is performed in the design section to provide upper current bounds.